blueset/project-lyricova/README.md

 Current Version:
 * Beta 0.1 build 20130621
  * Fix - Disabled the former Edit and Post page.
+ * Fix - New windows for Imggen Help links

 * Beta 0.1 build 20130620
  * Fix - Extra spaces in new image generation page.